 Disc surgery options

 If you would like to learn more about minimally invasive disc surgery options and other minimally invasive procedures, contact Laser Spine Institute, the leader in minimally invasive procedures for the spine.
-Our disc relief treatments have helped tens of thousands of people find relief from pain.
-Contact us today for your MRI or CT scan review so we can help you decide if a disc procedure is right for you.
+Our disc relief treatments have helped more than 75,000 patients dealing with a full range of spine conditions, including degenerative disc issues.

 Ask for your free MRI or CT scan review* so we can help you find out if you are a potential candidate for one of our outpatient procedures.